OscarGodson/HTML6/README.md

 ### Section 4 - Using HTML6 Now

 Unfortunately you can't but I'm hard at work on a polyfill that will transform your HTML6 document into a normal HTML document with JS.
-There will be a front-end one which I wouldn't use in production due to the processing time and because search engines won't understand what the document is; and a Node.js one which will transform it and give it to the browser as if it were HTML.
+There will be a front-end one (which I wouldn't use in production due to the processing time and because search engines won't understand what the document is) and a Node.js one which will transform it and give it to the browser as if it were HTML.

 If you'd like it in another language submit it to the [issue tracker](https://github.com/OscarGodson/HTML6/issues) or send a [pull request](https://github.com/OscarGodson/HTML6/pulls).

 ### Section 5 - Conclusion

 This is simply an idea.
-It's an idea I've personally had for a long time, but it's in no way finished.
+It's an idea I've personally [had for years](http://kneedeepincode.com/topics/a-better-html/), but it's in no way finished.
 There's still a lot missing and a lot I haven't yet thought about, but it's a start.
 I'd love to hear your thoughts in the [issue tracker](https://github.com/OscarGodson/HTML6/issues) or better yet, send a [pull request](https://github.com/OscarGodson/HTML6/pulls) of what you think should be changed or added.

 #### Copyright on all documents and code: